 The NHS will not be testing those self-isolating with mild symptoms.

 If your symptoms worsen during home isolation, or are no better after seven days, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency dial 999.

 The Parish Council is working with the Help Group to provide assistance to the elderly and vulnerable in the parish during the coronavirus outbreak.
 The Help Group is able to collect groceries, prescriptions etc, or simply check in on individuals to make sure they are OK.

 If you know of any individuals that would benefit from the group’s help, please let Ashley or Ann know.

 Impact on the operation of the Parish Council

 In order to adhere to the Government Guidelines of social distancing, the Parish Council is unable to hold public meetings in the Parish Room for the foreseeable future.
 The Government has now passed new regulations that enable parish councils to hold meetings remotely if required.
-The Parish Council plan to hold the June parish council meeting remotely via video-conference (unless Government rules change and the meeting can take place in person).
-Members of the public will be able to join the meeting either to observe or speak to raise a matter with the councillors.
+The Parish Council has been holding meetings remotely via video-conference, which worked well.
+The July Parish Council will be held by video-conference and members of the public will be able to join the meeting either to observe or speak to raise a matter with the councillors.
 Details about each meeting are published on the website one week prior to the meeting and in the parish council noticeboards.
 The meetings are held using Zoom videoconferencing.
 Anyone wanting to join the meeting can either use the web link or phone number provided on the parish council website.
 Users do not need a Zoom account to join the meeting.

 Our Clerk continues to work from home and our Environment Officer continues to fulfil his litter picking duties and parish maintenance tasks, so the day to day operation of the parish council continues as normal.
 If you have any urgent questions, please contact the Clerk at email@example.com.